 For volunteers opportunities that involve direct work with clients, please note the following requirements:

-- 40-hours of volunteer training are required, which includes 20-hours of shadowing, as well as attendance at on-going training sessions.
+- 40-hours of volunteer training are required, as well as shadowing and ongoing training.

 - Volunteers must comply with all Safe Harbor policies and procedures, including signing a confidentiality agreement.

-- Given the investment of resources in our volunteers, we require a six-month volunteer commitment.
+- Given the investment of resources in our volunteers, we require at least a six-month volunteer commitment.

 Volunteer Opportunities at Safe Harbor